The 2019 Who’s Who in Canadian Law Firms:

 An Evolving Approach

-In keeping with extensive consultations conducted with stakeholders in 2017, Lexpert® has revised the practice groups embraced by its various rankings to accord with the realities of an evolving legal market.
+In keeping with extensive consultations conducted with stakeholders in 2018, Lexpert® has revised certain of the practice groups embraced by its various rankings to accord with the realities of an evolving legal market.
 Accordingly, the text that goes with each chart has at its outset a listing of the practice groups included in the surveys for the particular ranking.

 It is important to remember that these changes reflect the market as it is today.
 Our rankings do change and evolve, year after year.